 Water should always be the best choice to keep your pup hydrated and happy.

+Feeding your dog oranges can be harmful because of some reasons.
 There is plenty of sugar in oranges, and the sweet taste is what makes them so appealing to both humans and dogs.
 But, unfortunately, sugar also means more calories, leading overweight or diabetic pooches into a sticky situation if they ingest it.

 Moreover, similar to humans, every dog has its liking and disliking for different foods.
 Some dogs may not like oranges, so they may puke.
 It is recommended to always start from small quantities to notice if they adversely react to the fruit.